soumalyamondal-iitj/dataanalytics_aws/README.md

 - Challenges encountered
 - Lessons learned

+## Overview
+Predicting employee salaries is essential for HR departments to ensure fair compensation practices, effective budget planning, and enhanced employee satisfaction.
+This project showcases the design and implementation of a comprehensive data engineering platform for analyzing streaming data from the HR department.
+The platform integrates multiple components for data ingestion, storage, processing, aggregation, and visualization, providing real-time insights and supporting data-driven decision-making.

 ## Background
-This repository contains the code and configuration files for a scalable data engineering platform built using AWS services.
+This repository contains the code and configuration files for a scalable data engineering platform built using AWS services to develop the .
 In modern data-driven organizations, the ability to efficiently ingest, store, process, aggregate, and visualize large volumes of data is critical.
 This project aims to design and implement a scalable data